Hazem-Atya/k8s-two-microservices-ex/README.md

 (ready and current become 2, then they will go back to 3 => a new pod is created)

 ## Creating a service
+  A service is used to loadbalance between the pods.

   <br>

 <img   src="https://user-images.githubusercontent.com/53778545/208937648-d67d32be-dd57-4616-a82a-e36195865436.png" style="width:600px"> <br> <br>